 Can-Do Statements for Students

-Can-Do statements are the College- and Career-Readiness Standards written in the form of Can-Do Statements.
+Can-Do statements are the College and Career Readiness Standards written in the form of Can-Do Statements.
 The Can-Do statements linked below provide a description of what students should be able to do at each proficiency level.
-By using self-assessment to determine the tasks that they are able to complete, students can fully understand the tasks necessary for each proficiency level, as well as determine at which level they currently perform.
+By using self-assessment to determine the tasks that they can complete, students will fully understand the tasks necessary for each proficiency level, verifying at which level they currently perform.
 They may also set goals for reaching a higher proficiency level in the future.

 Language Resource Centers